 The America the Beautiful National Parks Pass will save you money if you plan to visit 3 or 4 national parks or other federally managed recreation areas during the 12 months following purchase.
-You can buy it online at REI.

 Once you have your pass, remember to display it in your vehicle for the duration of your trip.
 It’s hassle free and will save you time at the national parks on the itinerary.

 Rent the right vehicle for your California Deserts Road Trip

 You can do this California deserts road trip itinerary in a regular sedan.
 We’ve driven through these deserts in a rented regular sedan or in our own little Honda Civic.